benknoble/benknoble.github.io/_posts/2018-07-28-til-adventures-with-python-unittest.md

 `cake` works with files and directories across several locations.
 The cache has to live somewhere, there's a project and build location, things get copied around, the whole works.
-Not unlike `git`, which inspired it's model (more on that later if I get permission to open-source the project--otherwise, tough luck).
+Not unlike `git`, which inspired it's model (more on that later if I get permission to open-source the project---otherwise, tough luck).

 So you can imagine, then, that I might be doing some setup and cleanup during my